Who we are

 Heather McKee

-Heather is the Convenor of the Student Academics for Academic Freedom and a current postgraduate student at the University of Glasgow.
+Heather is the founder of Student Academics For Academic Freedom (SAFAF).
+She is currently a postgraduate student at the University of Buckingham.
 Her interests lie in psychology, women’s rights, free speech and the effect of social contagions and class issues on women and girls.
-Heather is an advocate of critical thinking in our HE institutes.
-She is a member of the Free Speech Union.
+Heather continues to advise AFAF on our work with students.

 Harry Saul Markham